RexTalionis/odin_recipes/README.md

 # odin_recipes

 This is a skills-test project.
-Write a conclusion here of all the important skills used to complete the project here:
+Write a conclusion of all the important skills used to complete the project here: